mchianale/cryptoRedditPipeline/README.md

 ---

 ## Run a Spark job
-1. First, create a new .py job for Spark.
-See this example.
+1. First, create a new .py job for Spark. [**See all examples we have made**](https://github.com/mchianale/cryptoRedditPipeline/tree/main/spark).
 2. Copy your job script to the Spark master container:
 ```bash
 docker cp ./spark/job.py spark-master:/opt/bitnami/spark/job.py